Taiwan reports large Chinese incursion as tensions escalate - www.lokmattimes.com

 The United States and other regional allies have been closely monitoring the situation, underscoring the importance of maintaining peace and stability in the Taiwan Strait.

+So far this month, Taiwan has tracked Chinese military aircraft 336 times and naval/coast guard vessels 197 times.

-Since September 2020, China has increased its use of grey zone tactics by incrementally increasing the number of military aircraft and naval ships operating around Taiwan.
+Since September 2020, China has increased its use of gray zone tactics by incrementally increasing the number of military aircraft and naval ships operating around Taiwan.

-Grey zone tactics are defined as "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resorting to direct and sizable use of force."
+Gray zone tactics are defined as "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force."

-This latest incident adds to a series of similar provocations by China in recent months.
-China has increased its military activities around Taiwan, including regular air and naval incursions into ADIZ.

-Taiwan has long been a contentious issue in China's foreign policy.
-China continues to assert its sovereignty over Taiwan, considers it a part of its territory, and insists on eventual reunification, by force if necessary.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app